Redskywalker7/stat386-projects/_posts/2022-09-13-3-How_to_Use_Streamlit.md

 ### Running the App:

-Once our .py is saved, we'll open up a new terminal window, navigate to the directory our file is found in and enter the following:
+Once our .py is finalized, we'll save the file as 'streamlit_app.py' and save it to our local directory of choice.
+We'll then open up a new terminal window, navigate to the directory our file is found in and enter the following:
 ```
 streamlit run streamlit_app.py
 ```